craigyjp/Korg-DW6000-editor/README.md

 * Reload of factory patches from the settings menu.
 * Dump of current patch as a sysex file.
 * Dump all patches over MIDI as sysex files (64).
-* 128 waveform mod support with Param 14 (currently now working from pot, but param is stored).
+* 128 waveform mod support with Param 14 (currently not working from pot, but param is stored).